Urban Carry G2 Leather Holster Review Quick Overview

 - You will need to practice a lot for drawing and holstering due to the holster’s complexity

 - Keeps firearm below the waist which could feel uncomfortable to many people

 Urban Carry Holsters G2 Leather Holster-Review

-The Urban Carry’s G2 inside the waistband holster has to be one of the most innovative concealed carry holster designs we’ve come across.
-Although not without its flaws, the G2 can turn your belly gun into a quick-draw performer.
+The Urban Carry’s G2 inside the waistband (IWB) holster has to be one of the most innovative concealed carry holster designs we’ve come across.
+Although not without its flaws, the G2 can be your quick-draw performing IWB holster.
 It’s ungainly at first glance, and it’s definitely unorthodox, but this particular holster has some tricks up its sleeve.
 Let’s take a look at the ratings.

 This G2 is tough and made from quality materials.
 It stays in place, provided your belt is up to the task.
 Models are available for approximately a dozen popular carry pistols.
 Most importantly, the unique design allows for very quick access to the pistol, provided the user is willing to practice the draw.

 Most variations of the IWB holster require pulling the wearer’s shirt away from the line of the draw.
 The G2 attempts to address this problem with a holster that pops up from the waistline when given a tug on the belt clip.
 Unfortunately, this motion only works from the front of the pants, so the clip stays visible on the wearer’s waist.
 If you’re not willing to practice a lot, this holster’s complex draw may not be for you.Whether or not the G2 is a good fit for you depends on a few different factors.
 Like most IWB holster models, the G2 will work best when paired with a belt; its only point of attachment is a solitary belt clip.